 - Grade 4s with little coding experience should start with our CodeBot Nano camp

 Drop Off: Rolling drop-off occurs from 7:30am to 8:00am.
 Students who arrive during this time can explore “unplugged” games and activities.

-Day Start: At 8:00am sharp the each day starts with a bang.
+Day Start: At 8:00am sharp the day starts with a bang.
 Introductions are made and an overview of the day is given.

-Core Learning Periods: Four core learning periods, each between one and two hours, make up the bulk of each day.
+Core Learning Periods: Four core learning periods, each between one and two hours, make up the bulk of the day.
 Short whole group instruction periods are followed by carefully constructed challenges, projects and competitions – depending on the nature of the camp.

 Breaks: Two outdoor break periods are held at 10:00am and 12:15pm.